How COVID-19 has changed things for RMTs and massage therapy schools

 “I think that more than ever now, people are seeing the therapeutic benefits of a relaxation-type massage,” she explains.
 “They’re coming in asking for a full-body relaxation massage, whereas before I would have been treating their specific condition.

-“The pandemic is bringing to light our need for connection that we might have overlooked before, and the need for massage therapists and that therapeutic touch.
+“The pandemic is bringing to light the need for connection that we might have overlooked before, and the need for massage therapists and that therapeutic touch.
 They’re more stressed than they’ve ever been.
 Our resiliency, our overall mental and physical and psychological and spiritual health is low.”

 How has COVID-19 affected massage therapy schools?